waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Hunt Progress
 - Goal: Trigger flee on Route 38.
-- Status: Moving west through fence gap at (3, 10) to reach the western ledge area.
+- Strategy: Navigate through the fence gap at (3, 10) to reach the western ledge area.
+Locate Suicune near the Moomoo Farm.
 - Sighting #4: Route 38.
 Suicune is on the ledge near the farm.
-Approach to trigger flee.
 - Sighting #5: Route 14.
 - Final: Tin Tower.
 Clear Bell (In inventory) required.